GithubEnjoyer123/Pygame-Dashboard/README.md

 # [Download](https://github.com/GithubEnjoyer123/SDEV_220_Final_Project_Magenta/releases/download/Game/U.TTT.exe)

-should work on Windows 64 bit systems
+should work on Windows 64 bit systems.
+Chrome / Windows will say it's a virus because it's not signed in any way.
+It's not a virus though.